sgmurphy/wordpress-plugins/backup-backup/readme.txt

 5. The plugin should be shown below the settings menu.

 == Changelog ==

+= 1.4.4 =
+* [NEW] Added "error translator" which tells the user what went wrong based on the live log - it will be extended during time
+* [NEW] Added size checks, if the batch decreased the ZIP size it will consider it as damaged and return error
+* [NEW] Backups list will now load until it can process all backups (for sites with low max execution time)
+* [NEW] Added support for flexible ZipArchive which will be prioritized over PCLZip (works out of the box)
+* [NEW] Our plugin will now ignore search replace on large tables that are known to be huge log tables
+* [NEW] Added VERBOSE messages about previous size of the backup and time taken between batches
+* [NEW] Within the error window user can now download uncensored logs (administrator only)
+* [NEW] Proper backup cleanup, our plugin will now REMOVE damaged backups to save space
+* [NEW] Upgraded error window which allows users to debug the problem or get our help
+* [NEW] Added recommendations in terms of server configuration after process failure
+* [NEW] Proper backup cleanup, our plugin will now properly regenerate backups cache
+* [NEW] Added "force cache disabled" to our plugin requests to bypass cache plugins
+* [NEW] ZipArchive will work now for PHP CLI process as well as browser method
+* [NEW] Refactored way how we communicate with back-end within our plugin
+* [NEW] Added smart issue resolver to error window
+* [CHANGE] Alternative disk space checking will now be used more often for smaller backups
+* [CHANGE] Improved path cutter to make sure proper slashes are applied for Windows/Linux
+* [CHANGE] Added more constant exclusions for third party plugins temporary directories
+* [CHANGE] Native backup processes will go through same validation as browser method
+* [CHANGE] Backup list refresh will now perform cleanup and list cache regeneration
+* [CHANGE] PCLZip will now use larger block sizes to support larger single files
+* [FIX] Added additional checks for broken permission files/directoriers to exclude them without error
+* [FIX] Fixed our upload area to display current percentage of the progress instead of delayed
+* [FIX] Success window will not show up now after aborting the process and starting it again
+* [FIX] Improved file scanner to prevent errors during scanning of files out of open_basedir
+* [FIX] Resolves issues with plugin tabs while using plugins that could conflict with ours
+* [FIX] Addedd ability to self-regenerate config file when it got damaged due to errors
+* [FIX] Improved security of public URLs such as URL for migration, censored live logs
+* [FIX] Increased possibility to display error window when something unknown happened
+* [FIX] Reviewed proper responses from backup-process.php after moving it to WP scope
+* [FIX] Fixed doubled responses from backup-process.php during browser backup method
+* [FIX] Decreased possibility of false positive success window during PHP CLI
+* [FIX] Improved session detection for sites with improper session setup
+* [FIX] Fixed JSON parser to not fail on empty responses

 = 1.4.3 =
 * [REMOVED] Backup middleware PHP file has been removed